coderaiser/putout/README.md

-  -v, --version           output version information and exit -f, --format            use a specific output format - default: dump -s, --staged            add staged files when in git repository --fix                   aply found fixes of errors to code --fix-count             count of fixes rounds (defaults to 10) --rulesdir              specify custom rulesdir --enable                enable rule by name in .putout.json
+  -v, --version           output version information and exit -f, --format            use a specific output format - default: dump -s, --staged            add staged files when in git repository --fix                   apply found fixes of errors to code --fix-count             count of fixes rounds (defaults to 10) --rulesdir              specify custom rulesdir --enable                enable rule by name in .putout.json